Module 2: Preventive health care and health surveillance

 Can the cost of testing at a veterinary practice be absorbed by new adopters or will this extra cost curtail adoptions?
 Will they seek post-adoption testing or is compliance low?
 Can they house the new cat separately from other cats pending testing?
 Will private practitioners support the switching of pre-adoption testing in shelters to post-adoption testing in their practices?

-What about shelters in Florida?
-Have any stopped FeLV/FIV testing of all healthy cats and kittens prior to adoption?
+Have any Florida shelters stopped FeLV/FIV testing of healthy cats and kittens since 2020?
 If so, has there been any backlash from adopters or veterinarians in the community?

 Watch This